THORINGTON THEATRE

 Our construction story.

-The theatre was constructed with the smallest carbon footprint possible; the timber has been sourced through sensitive and sustainable coppicing of surrounding chestnut trees and the site is a bomb crater from WWII, which left a natural amphitheatre in the woods.
+The theatre was constructed with the smallest carbon footprint possible; the timber was sourced through sensitive and sustainable coppicing of surrounding chestnut trees and the site is a bomb crater from WWII, which left a natural amphitheatre in the woods.

 Day one in our natural amphitheatre, June 2020